efrecon/docker-webdav-client/README.md

   the file instead of from the `WEBDRIVE_PASSWORD` variable.
 If that variable existed, it will be disregarded.
 This makes it easy to pass passwords using Docker [secrets].
-* `WEBDRIVE_MOUNT` is the location within the container where to mounte the WebDAV resource.
+* `WEBDRIVE_MOUNT` is the location within the container where to mount the WebDAV resource.
 This defaults to `/mnt/webdrive` and is not really meant to be changed.
 * `OWNER` is the user ID for the owner of the share inside the container.